From Unitarity to Irreversibility: The Role of Infinite Tensor Products and Nested Wigner's Friends: Nested Wigner's friends as infinite tensor products

 Nesting or chaining refers to the repeated and iterated application of the von Neumann type measurement-by-entanglement, as formalized by Equation~(\ref{2024-u-vNsiqm}), as expressed to first order by Wigner~\cite{wigner:mb}.
 As a consequence, we end up with large and potentially infinite tensor products.
 It is tempting to ascribe this measurement conceptualization to von Neumann~\cite{Taub:1961:JNCc,vonNeumannCompendium}.

 Grangier and Van Den Bossche have recently proposed that the apparent loss of coherence in such situations is attributable to sectorization and the consequent loss of unitary equivalence within finite systems~\cite{Grangier-2020,van-den-bossche-2023-a,van-den-bossche-2023-b,van-den-bossche-2023-c}, as previously discussed in subsection~\ref{2024-u-sectors}.
-According to their proposal, sectorization is a physical process in infinite algebras: Separable sectors correspond to `classical outcomes' and `macroscopic states' of pointers~\cite{hepp-1972,bub-1988,bub-2015}.
-Within a sector, the context and the resulting measurement have fixed macroscopic values, but a finite (sub)system within each sector can still undergo unitary evolution as long as the state remains within its sector.
-Any new measurement results in a shift to a different sector, thus establishing a new context and corresponding outcome.
-In the extreme case, a sector can be associated with a single element of a context.
-Contexts and their associated sectors are `reshuffled' or `scrambled' when new incompatible measurements are performed.
+According to their proposal, sectorization is a physical process in infinite algebras where separable sectors correspond to `classical outcomes' and `macroscopic states' of pointers~\cite{hepp-1972,bub-1988,bub-2015}.
+The ``context'' is physically realized by the choice of a measurement basis, which is determined by the experimental arrangement.
+An ``observation'' then corresponds to an interaction that entangles the system with the measurement apparatus, projecting the state into this chosen basis.

+While a single such interaction is a standard unitary evolution of the combined system, the formalism of infinite tensor products suggests that an infinite sequence of such interactions forces the total state into one of the newly formed sectors.
+This transition to a different, orthogonal sector is what is meant by a ``shift'' that establishes a new macroscopic outcome.
+A subsequent measurement in an incompatible basis (a new context) would similarly drive the system into yet another distinct sector, a process described here as `reshuffling' or `scrambling' of contexts.

 The connection between sectors and factors remains an open question.
 A fundamental difference is that factors pertain to algebras of operators---specifically, (generalized) density operators if a trace exists---while sectors pertain to (unitarily equivalent) elements or subspaces of Hilbert space.